 Stage II: Secondary Data Augmentation and Cross-Validation

-This integrative approach was aimed at maximizing species detectability while addressing potential limitations such as temporal constraints and species crypticity.
+This integrative approach was aimed at maximizing species detectability while addressing potential limitations, such as temporal constraints and species crypticity.

 Stage I: Primary Data Collection

-The data collection was carried out using multiple methods.
-Some animals were observed by direct sightings, while others were identified through indirect signs such as footprints, scat or droppings, etc. These methods were chosen because they are considered effective for detecting mammals and herpetofauna in tropical forests.
+Data were collected using multiple methods.
+Some animals were observed by direct sightings, while others were identified through indirect signs, such as footprints, scats, or droppings.
+These methods were chosen because they are considered to be effective for detecting mammals and herpetofauna in tropical forests.

 Point Count and Camera Trap Methodology

-Objective: To detect species, particularly small mammals, reptiles, and amphibians, through visual and auditory cues.
+Objective: To detect species, particularly small mammals, reptiles, and amphibians, using visual and auditory cues.

 Procedure: Fixed observation points were strategically established across ecologically significant locations within the sanctuary, encompassing diverse habitat types such as forest interiors, open clearings, and areas adjacent to water bodies.
-These points were selected to maximize species detectability based on habitat preferences and known animal movement corridors.
+These points were selected to maximize species detectability, based on habitat preferences and known animal movement corridors.

 At each fixed point, two complementary methods were employed to document faunal presence: